‘Teen Mom OG’ Star Amber Portwood’s Boyfriend Andrew Glennon Fires Back At Matt Baier Comparisons

 According to Andrew Glennon, he isn’t looking to benefit financially from his relationship with Amber Portwood, nor does he want any of her possessions.
 Instead, he is simply enjoying his time with the reality star and hoping to experience things that they couldn’t with their former partners.

-Andrew Glennon went on to note that while he does have a past, he’s learned from his mistakes and focusing on the better moments of his life.
+Andrew Glennon went on to note that while he does have a past, he’s learned from his mistakes and is focusing on the better moments of his life.
 As for Amber Portwood, he’s still learning about her journey but said that her past, which includes drug use and domestic violence, doesn’t phase him.

 On August 17, Amber Portwood officially confirmed her relationship with Andrew Glennon with a photo of the lighting technician on Instagram.